Travellers List – The Travel Essentials Checklist

 You may also incur some considerable costs in obtaining these and they are usually non-refundable.
 They can also take quite a bit of time so you really need to to get this sorted well in advance of your travel date.
 I was once left waiting for my Indian visa until the day before I flew out which was pretty tense, to say the least.
 I never want to go through that again.

 Also, remember to study and respect any limitations of any Visa.
 For example, a Pakistani tourist Visa doesn’t allow entry to many parts of the country and a Schengen Visa, will not get you into the UK.

-Over the last few years I’ve had quite a lot of needles stuck in my arm (even after I quit smack).
-Like Insurance, I know quite a few travellers who take chances with this and don’t bother to get vaccinated.
+Over the last few years, I’ve had quite a lot of needles stuck in my arm (even after I quit smack).
+Like Insurance, I know quite a few travelers who take chances with this and don’t bother to get vaccinated.
 Whilst I haven’t had every recommended vaccination, I’ve had all the “big” travel vaccines and I’ve certainly had the free ones.